This article is sponsored by Clean Label Project. Opinions in this article are 100% my own.

 But here is the kicker…

-Methylene Chloride is also an active ingredient in paint removers that was recently banned in 2019 by the Environmental Protection Agency (EPA) after linking this harmful chemical to cancers, cognitive impairment, asphyxiation, and liver, kidney and reproductive toxicity.
+Methylene Chloride is also an active ingredient in paint removers.
+It was recently banned in 2019 by the Environmental Protection Agency (EPA) after linking it to cancers, cognitive impairment, asphyxiation, and liver, kidney and reproductive toxicity.

 However, the US Food and Drug Administration (FDA) currently allows this chemical to be used in the decaffeination process.
 And to make matters worst, it does not require them to disclose this process on food labels.